New Jersey Audubon’s Government Relations Team Is The Leading Policy Voice For Making New Jersey A Better Place For People And Wildlife.

 The Delaware River is the longest undammed river east of the Mississippi, traveling 300 miles from its confluence in Hancock, NY down to the Delaware Estuary and Bay.
 This vast river system not only provides vital habitats for a rich variety of fish and wildlife species, but it’s also home to more than eight million residents, provides drinking water to another eight million people living outside its boundaries, and is critical to the economic well-being of the entire Mid-Atlantic region.

 In 2012, New Jersey Audubon and the National Wildlife Federation teamed up to form the Coalition for the Delaware River Watershed (CDRW) to protect this critical resource.
 The Coalition does this by uniting over 120 nonprofits throughout the basin to share information, leverage resources, and effectively advocate for protecting and restoring the watershed.

 Through its work on the Coalition, New Jersey Audubon has been at the forefront of major successful endeavors on federal policy.
 In 2014, the Coalition led efforts to bring partners together around the Farm Bill and collaboratively submit a proposal for the watershed that was awarded $13 million in funding through the Regional Conservation Partnership Program (RCPP).

-In 2016, the Coalition had another key victory with the passage of the Delaware River Basin Conservation Act.
-Under the act, the U.S. Fish and Wildlife Service has established the Delaware River Basin Restoration Program to create a framework for identifying, prioritizing, and implementing conservation projects throughout the watershed.
-The Coalition continues to work to ensure funding for this program, as well as, lead in other policy issues affecting the watershed, promote watershed-wide planning and collaboration, and raise awareness for his incredible resource.
+In 2016, the Coalition had another key victory with the passage of the Delaware River Basin Conservation Act, which established the first-ever, federal program for the entire Delaware River Watershed.
+Following another year and half of sustained advocacy efforts, Congress approved $5 million in FY18 for the Delaware River Basin Restoration Program and money can now finally flow to local conservation projects throughout the region.
+The Coalition continues to work to successful implementation of this program, as well as, lead in other policy issues affecting the watershed, promote watershed-wide planning and collaboration, and raise awareness for his incredible resource.